Scholarship Funds for Teachers

-National Board Certification Scholarship
+National Board for Professional Teaching Standards Certification

 - Has agreed to mentor at least one other teacher employed in the State through the national board certification process to apply to and enroll in the certification program;

 - Has provided documentation of acceptance into the certification program; and

 - Has or will provide Proof of Purchase for all Eligible Components; and

 - Has disclosed any other funds received to cover the cost of the certification program.